theo-m14/daily_new_game/README.md

 # daily_new_game

-Discord Bot in order to get daily game release
+Discord Bot in order to get future game release